vbrazo/interview-archives/README.md

 -	How to listen to state changes?
 -	What is the recommended approach of removing an array element in react state?
 -	Is it possible to use React without rendering HTML?
--	Why you can't update props in React?

 ## Mobile Development